 This very strong feeling of nostalgia raised some important questions about the national memory in my mind.
-In some way, however you look on the map, most of the towns of Western Ukraine are dotted with Ruthenian/ Polish/ Lithuanian nobility castles, just like the one in Dubno.
+In some way, whichever way you look at it, the majority of the towns of Western Ukraine are dotted with Ruthenian/ Polish/ Lithuanian nobility castles, just like the one in Dubno.
 To me Eastern Galicia and Volhynia are provinces of incredible vibrancy yet with dark shadows on every corner.
 It is a very difficult land to travel to for a Pole, mentally and emotionally, difficult and yet at the same time so satisfyingly beautiful, almost like a sweet, light, nearly forgotten dream.
 That beauty and harmony that I experienced in Dubno, this peacefulness is worth remembering, sustaining and preserving.

 We took a very long time leaving that castle.
 We even enjoyed an excellent barbecue there (my boyfriend firmly believes now that bbq Ukrainian sausage is the best in all of Europe and I must say I can see why… Germany, the Wurstland, you have nothing on Ukraine…).